-- 1. Configure CXFS using one host as the server-capable administration node (which will later become a node in the Heartbeat cluster) on which all of the filesystems will be mounted, known in this guide as the initial node, according to the instructions in the following: - "CXFS Requirements" on page 10 - CXFS 5 Administration Guide for SGI InfiniteStorage - CXFS 5 Client-Only Guide for SGI InfiniteStorage - 2.
-Start CXFS services and CXFS cluster services.
-For more information, see CXFS 5 Administration Guide for SGI InfiniteStorage.
+- 1. Configure CXFS using one host as the server-capable administration node (which will later become a node in the Heartbeat cluster) on which all of the filesystems will be mounted, known in this guide as the initial node, according to the instructions in the following: - "CXFS Requirements" on page 11 - CXFS 5 Administration Guide for SGI InfiniteStorage - CXFS 5 Client-Only Guide for SGI InfiniteStorage initial# cxfs_admin -c status

-3. Verify that the filesystem in question mounts on all applicable nodes.
-For example, use the cxfs admin command:
+- 2. Start CXFS services and CXFS cluster services.
+For more information, see CXFS 5 Administration Guide for SGI InfiniteStorage. - 3.
+Verify that the filesystem in question mounts on all applicable nodes.
+For example, use the cxfs_admin command: